Zebra Plant, Zebra Haworthia

 Haworthiopsis attenuata (Haw.)
-G.D.Rowley is the correct and accepted scientific name for this species of Haworthiopsis.
+G.D.Rowley is the accepted scientific name for this species of Haworthiopsis.
 It was named and described as such by Gordon Douglas Rowley in Alsterworthia International in 2015.
 It was first named and described as Aloe attenuata by Adrian Hardy Haworth in Transactions of the Linnean Society in 1804.

 The genus, Haworthiopsis G.D.Rowley, was also named and described by Gordon Douglas Rowley in Alsterworthia International, Special Issue 10:4 in 2013.

-As of 11-17-22 when this page was last updated, Plants of the World Online currently lists 19 accepted species in the Haworthiopsis genus.
-It is a member of the plant family Asphodelaceae with 40 genera.
+As of 11-17-22 when this page was last updated, Plants of the World Online lists 19 species in the Haworthiopsis genus.
+It is a member of the plant family Asphodelaceae with 41 genera.
 Those numbers could change as updates are made on POWO.